Preparing For Student Loan Repayment

 Know Your Loan Details

-After a three-year hiatus from student loan payments due to the chaos caused by COVID-19, it’s understandable if the details of your loan are a bit fuzzy.
-But knowing who your loan servicer is, how much you owe, your interest rate, etc. is important when deciding your next steps.
+After a long hiatus from student loan payments due to the chaos caused by COVID-19, it’s understandable if the details of your loan are a bit fuzzy.
+But knowing who your loan servicer is, how much you owe, your interest rate, etc. is important when determining your next steps.

 You can find everything you need to know by logging in to the Federal Student Aid website using your FSA ID.
 If you don’t already have an account, you can create one or if you’re having trouble logging in, you can call 800.4.FED-AID.